CGLemon/ElephantArt/README.md

     $ cmake .. -DGUP_BACKEND=CUDA
     $ cmake .. -DGUP_BACKEND=CUDA -DUSE_CUDNN=1

-## Start With UCCI Interface
+## Start with UCCI Interface
     $ ./Elephant -m ucci -w <weights file>

 ## Experiment Network
-The network is a experiment version.
+The network is an experiment version.
 The format will be changed in the future.
 Please check it before you use it.

 https://drive.google.com/drive/folders/1NDrWH5MhAeut_sWAE55uJhvui4Hvapr5?usp=sharing